ahmetozlu/family_tree_warehouse_app/README.md

 This is a Family Tree Warehouse Application (FTWA) : creates and manages family trees.
 FTWA keeps a track of the ancestral hierarchy of the user’s family.
 It was developed with "Pythonic Approach" in Python ([Python 3.0](https://www.python.org/download/releases/3.0/)) programming language on [PyCharm IDE](https://www.jetbrains.com/pycharm/) .

+A family tree already defined in the app as default.
+Change it with yours.

 These several rules that were implemented:

 - Users can add new members to the family tree and update people in family tree.